vrao423/CustomDynamicTypeFont/README.md

 iOS 8 and XCode 6
 --
-I will be watching out for updates to XCode 6 and Interface Builder to render the fonts at the right time.
+I will be watching out for updates to XCode 6 and Interface Builder to render the fonts at design time.

 License